jwilde13/100-days-of-code-2025/log.md

 **Today's Progress**: Random Stuff!

 **Thoughts:** Today I was a bit all over the place.
 I fixed a few bugs on the button generator and worked on the pixel maker.
 I created a C# CefSharp project and worked on adding both projects into it via HTML.

+### Day 23: September 24, 2025

+**Today's Progress**: Skill Tracker!

+**Thoughts:**  For day 24 I wanted to create a simple skill tracker.
+I wanted a way to visually show an indicator of my skills and encourage me to level them up.
+Almost like a video game RPG leveling system.
+I spent some time researching good formulas for a leveling system and I decided on a linear formula.
+Level = X * (X - 1).
+I wanted to develop skills in 3 areas for now, programming, excercises, and Rubik's cube.